 |

-Wartime History Previously been attached to the 381 Kōkūtai, S-602 Hikotai with the unit tail code unknown (over painted).
-Flown in defense of Manila.
-This aircraft also may have been flown by 332nd Kōkūtai pilots as well.
-Wreckage This Jack was captured intact at Dewey Boulevard Airstrip hidden under trees on February 20, 1945.
+Aircraft History Built by Mitsubishi.
+Delivered to the Imperial Japanese Navy (IJN) as Mitsubishi J2M Raiden manufacture number 3008.
+Wartime History Attached to 381 Kōkūtai (381 Air Group), S-602 Hikotai with an unknown tail code (over painted).
+This Jack was flown in the defense of Manila and might have also been flonw by pilots from 332 Kōkūtai (332 Air Group).
+Wreckage On February 20, 1945 captured intact hidden under trees near Dewey Boulevard Airfield in southern Manila.
 When found, it had no tail number and the propeller was removed.
-The same report lists J2M3 3013 was captured on the same date.
-This aircraft was taken to Clark FIeld for evaluation, and stripped to bare metal, and US markings applied: star & bar and a red and white striped tail with S 12 Tech Air Intel Unit - S.W.P.A. on the tail.
-It made two test flights at Clark, on the second flight its engine was damaged.
-Later, it was destroyed on the ground when a B-25 collided with it.
+The same report lists J2M3 3013 as captured the same date.
+This aircraft was transported to Clark Field for technical evaluation by Air Technical Intelligence Unit (ATIU).
+Repaired to flying status and stripped to bare metal finish with U.S. star and bar insignia on the fuselage.
+The tail has S 12 Tech Air Intel Unit - S.W.P.A. with a red and white striped rudder.
+This Jack made two test flights at Clark Field.
+During the second flight the engine was damaged.
+Later, destroyed on the ground when a B-25 Mitchell accidentally collided with it.
+Ultimate fate unknown, likely scrapped or otherwise disappeared.
 References JAMPM Report No.74 Appendix A mentions this aircraft's capture.
 Technical Air Intelligence Center Summary #34: Miscellaneous Aircraft and Equipment Thanks to Tony Feredo, Jim Long and J-Aircraft J2M FAQ Contribute

 Information Last Updated